How Massage works: Top 3 Massage Myths

 Yes, you can simply go to a spa for someone to rub the oil on your back, but a real therapeutic massage has heaps of science behind it.
 Clinical massage treatment, like the one at Elite Performance Therapy is based on many scientifically proven theories.

-One of the most effective benefits of massage is that it facilitates healthy movement patterns in the body by establishing new muscle memories – enabling musculoskeletal problems to be resolved (fix in six).
+One of the benefits of massage is that it facilitates healthy movement patterns in the body by establishing new muscle memories.
 There is also a lot of research on the physiological effects from massage on all body organs.
 More recent research in massage science involves the understanding of fascia.
 Performing massage myofascial release on the connective tissue that binds the whole body together can aid visceral wellbeing add enormously to it’s effectiveness.

-Here at Elite Performance Therapy we are educated at reputable training establishments where courses are designed around current industry developments – adapting physical techniques to the most recent research.
-We also work with therapists from university and college backgrounds who complete extensive science-based programme or degree.
+At Elite Performance Therapy our qualifications are continually updated to current industry developments – adapting physical techniques to the most recent research.
 As professionals we are required to undergo continual professional training to keep up with latest research and developmental changes.
 We believe Elite Performance Therapy treatments can be effective and feel good – even when we apply our massage in a scientific way!